waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

     However, since the Innosetup-created `setup.exe` installed version does not work properly, that code cannot be used.

-  - Mac:  viewer runs in a separate process (can have multiple viewers running simultaneously)
+  - Mac:  viewer can only run in a separate process (can have multiple viewers running simultaneously)

-  - Linux:  both (same or multiple separate processes)
+  - Linux:  can run either a single viewer in the main process or multiple viewers in separate process(es)

 ## Installation and Configuration of Crossbar